isabella232/datajoint-file-validator/docs/tutorial/1-validate.md

 ```

 Now we can validate the fileset using the `validate` function.
-We set the `verbose=True` to show a table-style report of the validation results:
+We can set the `verbose=True` option to show a table-style report of the validation results:

 <!-- termynal -->